bizhan-laripour/AngularWS/README.md

 ### AngularWs

-This is a web service for my Angular projecg
+This is a web service for my Angular project